Vantiq/vantiq-extension-sources/udpSource/README.md

 * listenPort: Optional.
 The port number on which UDP messages will be sent and received.
 Default is set by the server config document.

 ### Options Available for Outgoing
 Options for Publishes (a.k.a. outgoing messages) are below.
+Options for different data types are mutually exclusive.

 #### UDP options
 These options specify where to send messages to.
 These are the only options that are required to be set.